 ROI = (5,000 / 1,000) x 100 = 500%

 This means that for every euro you spent on ads, you recouped €5 in net profit.
 Consequently, you can conclude that your strategy was effective, that you probably got a whole range of things right, and that you can repeat the investment a second time, increasing your spending.

 But ROI is also useful for you to understand whether the time you devote to a project is worth the monetary return: for example, in case you decide to earn something extra from your main job by offering yourself as a freelancer.
-Let's say you quickly find a client and earn €200 in the first month; meanwhile, however, you realize you've fallen behind on the rest.
+Suppose you quickly find a client and earn €200 in the first month; in the meantime, however, you realize you've fallen behind on the rest.

 You then decide to calculate your ROI of freelance work to determine how much time you should divide between it and your other business, considering that those €200 you earned by taking 20 hours of your time.
 You can calculate your ROI as:

 ROI = (200 / 20) = 10€ per hour

 So you can now assess whether each hour spent on your main occupation is worth more than 10€, and thus adjust the time you spend on your freelance work.